apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 is not true, since `☐(requestedGreen ⇒ ♢isGreen)` does not hold in state 2, which is on the loop.

-Notice that for the variables corresponding to nodes in the syntax tree, e.g. `☐(requestedGreen ⇒ ♢isGreen)`, we have loop copies, e.g. `__loop_☐(requestedGreen ⇒ ♢isGreen)`.
+Similar to the `__loop_` copies for model variables, we also introduce copies for all (temporal) subformulas, e.g., `__loop_☐(requestedGreen ⇒ ♢isGreen)` for `☐(requestedGreen ⇒ ♢isGreen)`.

-These fulfill the same function as the `__loop_` copies for the original variables of the model, as explained above.
+These fulfill the same function as the `__loop_` copies for the original variables of the model, i.e., retaining the state of variables from the first state of the loop, e.g.,

 ```
 (* State0 ==